hazardfn/valvex/README.md

 * {queue_unlocked, Q} - Triggered when a queue is unlocked
 * {queue_consumer_started, Q} - Triggered when the consumer is started
 * {queue_consumer_stopped, Q} - Triggered when the consumer is stopped
-* {timeout, QKey} - Triggered when the work goes stale
+* {timeout, Key} - Triggered when the work goes stale
-* {result, Result} - Triggered when work is finally over
+* {result, Result, Key} - Triggered when work is finally over
 * {threshold_hit, Q} - Triggered when a push is attempted but there's already too many items.